What does this ATO Payment Plan Calculator do?

 - how long it will take you to pay off your debt if you pay a set amount each week/fortnight/month

-The calculator incorporates the ongoing general interest charge that the ATO charges, based on the current rate of 8.96% per year (compounded daily).
+The calculator incorporates the ongoing general interest charge that the ATO charges, based rate as at 1 July 2022, which is 8% per year (compounded daily).

 How is this different from the calculator on the ATO’s website?